miso-lims/walkthroughs/3-0-libraries.md

 1. Under the _Edit_ column, click _Save_.

 ## How can I add a new targeted sequencing type, kit, or anything else in drop-down menus?
-For targeted sequencing and indices, file a ticket and we will add them.
+For targeted sequencing and indices, please email gsi@oicr.on.ca or file a JIRA ticket in GSI Common to get assistance from the MISO team.

 Kits can be added easily: